flyingwolfz/RT-CGH/README.md

 Install.
 Build OptiX 6.5 samples following official guide entitle "INSTALL-WIN.txt" , it can be found where you install OptiX 6.5

-Then there are two ways to run our code:(1) replaced the samples project (2) build your own project.
+Then there are two ways to run our code.
 Details will be added in the next update.